The Art & Neuroscience Project

 at the Italian Academy

-The Academy develops seminars and public events designed to spread word of the newest scientific advances and to bring together researchers in the sciences and the humanities:
+Since 2001, the The Academy has developed seminars and public events designed to spread word of the newest scientific advances and to bring together researchers in the sciences and the humanities.

 March 24, 2006